cpeyton78910/HEICConverter/README.md

 2. If prompted, click **YES** to run as Administrator
 3. Then repeat steps 3-5

-## Handling OS Security with Files from the Internet
+## Handling OS Security
 Your OS may block downloaded scripts from the Internet for security reasons.
 If that happens:
 1. Right-click `HEICConverter.ps1`
 2. Go to Properties
-3. Look for an 'Unblock' checkbox, enable it, and click Apply.
-After that, you're ready for Step 3
+3. Look for an 'Unblock' checkbox, check it, and click Apply.
+After applying the change, continue with Step 3

 ## Steps to Uninstall

 1. Run `RemoveHEICConverterFromStartup.bat`
-2. If prompted, click **YES** to run as Administrator
+2. If prompted, click **YES** to run as Administrator, then let the program run
 3. Delete `HEICConverter.ps1` and `RemoveHEICConverterFromStartup.bat`
 4. Navigate to `C:\Program Files`, locate any ImageMagick folders, and delete them